bagashvilit/facial_recognition_bias/README.md

 Use `poetry update` for updating the dependencies to their latest versions as neccessary.
 Please refer to documentation [here](https://python-poetry.org/docs/cli/#update) for more information.

 Please use `pre-commit` hooks for linting the code.
 Install pre-commit with `pip install pre-commit` or follow the documentation [here](https://pre-commit.com/#install).
 After cloning the repository locally run `pre-commit install` to install pre-commit into your git hooks.

 NOTE: You would have to run `pre-commit install` every time you clone a repository.
 Please refer to documentation [here](https://pre-commit.com/#usage) for more information.

+NOTE: You will not be able to complete commit unless all the linters pass.
+Only staged changes will be checked at the time of commit.

 ## Testing

+Use `poetry run pytest` to run the test suite.

+Use `poetry run pre-commit run --all-files` to check the code with linters and get the diagnostic info.
+Currently this project uses following linters:
+- pylint
+- pydocstyle
+- flake8
+- black
+You may add more linters to `.pre-commit-config.yaml`

 ## Contributing